 Aviva plc (AV.)
 Ordinary 25p

-Aviva's ace in the hole strategically is that it's probably ahead of the game in digitisation.
+However, Aviva's ace in the hole strategically is that it's ahead of the game in digitisation.
 So far it's not easy to see the benefits - although it may go some way to explaining the group's relatively resilient lockdown performance.
-However, in time automating a larger proportion of the client journey should deliver cost savings and could improve cross-selling.
+In time automating a larger proportion of the client journey should deliver cost savings and could improve cross-selling.

 Aviva key facts